Butterfly in a dream hovering with outstretched luminous wings in warm light

 A butterfly in dreams is always an encounter with transformation.
 With what was once a caterpillar — and became winged.
 With the momentary, which is precious for exactly that reason.
 With a subtle message that must be noticed before it flies away.

-Your unconscious knows how to speak with you — it simply needs your permission.
 Let the butterfly from your dream show you this: whatever happens in the cocoon — ahead is always flight.
 Not a promise.
 A law of nature.

 Other Dream Meanings